Brin-o/A-Haunted-Garden/content/notes/bookclub/toad_brin.md

 ### The Common Toad
 - His thoughts on the "need" to be in the nature remind me a lot of what I read/know so far about Walden.
 - Are we common toads that need to bury themselves into the ground every so often?
+- Jen’s thoughts:
+	- living in a city to appreciate the nature
+	- *politically reprehensible to enjoy something that is natural*

 ### In Defence of P. G. Wodehouse